-Farming more than 3,200 acres of sweet potatoes, tobacco and other crops in Wilson, Wayne, and Johnston counties, translates into one of the largest operations of its kind in North Carolina.
+Farming more than 14,000 acres of sweet potatoes, tobacco and other crops in Wilson, Wayne, and Johnston counties, translates into one of the largest operations of its kind in North Carolina.
 Counted as a leading sweet potato grower, packer, and shipper, Sonny is a pioneer in the effort to export to the United Kingdom.
-In 2000, he was the catalyst in developing a plan for Scott Farms to enter and later become the largest supplier of sweet potatoes in the region.
+In 1999, he was the catalyst in developing a plan for Scott Farms to enter and later become the largest supplier of sweet potatoes in the region.
 Scott Farms UK, Ltd., a subsidiary of Scott Farms, Inc, was formed and began to run the day-to-day operations of the international space.
 Sonny is no stranger to service.
 After returning to the farm from a volunteer post in the United States Army Reserves, he quickly became a leader in the industry.
 As a former 12-year board member of the North Carolina Sweet Potato Commission, Sonny has held other ranking positions and has won numerous awards for his farming and business acumen including, the Wilson County Young Farmer of the Year award in 1977, North Carolina Young Farmer of the Year in 1977, Outstanding Young Flue-Cured Tobacco Farmer in 1979, and Southern Flue-Cured Tobacco Festival Young Farmer of the Year in 1981.
 He also served as the director of the Wilson County Young Farmers’ Association and the North Carolina Corn Growers Association and has served on the community committee for the Agricultural Stabilization Conservation Service (forerunner to the Farm Service Agency).
 Sonny and his wife, Alice, have been married over 40 years.
-The family also has three beloved family dogs, a Lab and Chow mix, named Abby, and two Chihuahuas named Peanut and Coco.
+They also have two beloved family dogs, Chihuahuas, named Peanut and Coco.

 The Wilson Christian Academy graduate was very active in 4-H programs as a youth.
 After attending Atlantic Christian College (now Barton College), Linwood, III returned to the family farm as a full-time farmer with his father and quickly gained the respect of the industry.
 Taking part in the Philip Morris Agricultural Leadership Development Program prepared him for the growth on the horizon at Scott Farms.